oss-slu/Pi4Micronaut/joss/paper.md

 # Library

-The following is the list of the currently supported hardware:
+The following is the list of the currently supported hardware components:
 * Push Button
 * Slide Switch
 * Rotary Encoder